 “Should I choose Zoho or Salesforce?
 Which one is better?”

 Of course you might have heard of alternatives, but really these two are top-tier.
-Both of them are on the lists of the best CRM applications that we should consider to purchase.
+Both of them are on the list of the best CRM applications that we should consider to purchase.

-It turns out you might be scratching your head already over choosing which one for your business.
+It turns out you might be scratching your head already over choosing which one is better for your business.

-Fortunately we’ve compiled them all here, and we compiled in details to save you from an awful lot of time doing research.
+Don’t worry, though.
+We’ve compiled them all here, in details, to save you from an awful lot of time doing research!

 #1.
 The Best CRM Applications, yet so easy to use